usds/ditap-curriculum-update/3_Curriculum/3B_DITAP-Core-Curriculum/Module-3/In-Class-Materials/DITAP Participant Guide Module 3.md

 3. ### Discussion: What’s one specific change you’ll apply to your next acquisition based on today’s session?
 (10 minutes)

 * **Purpose**: To apply the lessons learned in this session to real-life situations
-* **Expected Outcomes**: Learners will be able to anticipate risk and adapt their process to avoid those problems.
+* **Expected Outcomes**: You will be able to anticipate risk and adapt your process to avoid those problems.

   **Notes:**
   (*next steps, takeaways, questions, etc.*)